Banks and Financial Services

 This is almost certainly what did happen and, if asked, I would have offered much the same explanation.

-Swapping Sims between handsets is very, very easy to do – with devastating consequences.
+Swapping SIMs between handsets is very, very easy to do — with devastating consequences.

-Our security protocols would have been able to tell the difference between what happened to Charlotte and my innocent Sim switch because of the different behaviours around them, one innocent, one nefarious.
+Our security protocols would have been able to tell the difference between what happened to Charlotte and my innocent SIM switch because of the different behaviours around them: one innocent, one nefarious.

-However we can only monitor devices in this way if asked by an authorising client company when they in turn have users’ consent.
+However, we can only monitor devices in this way if asked by an authorising client company when they in turn have users’ consent.
 In this case Charlotte’s bank doesn’t appear to have been using such backup security from an independent company like ourselves.
-And that’s not unusual as this mostly happens only at the point a customer signs up to a new service – the point of onboarding as we call it.
+And that’s not unusual, as this mostly happens only at the point a customer signs up to a new service — the point of onboarding as we call it.

 I’m starting to wonder if it might be time for companies like Charlotte’s bank to run such services much more frequently.
-After all, each check only costs a few pence and the amount they ended up having to reimburse her by alone would have paid for hundreds of thousands of such preventative measures.
+After all, each check only costs a few pence, and the amount they ended up having to reimburse her by alone would have paid for hundreds of thousands of such preventative measures.

 So it may be some time yet before there are systems in place permanently to stop thieves targeting the next Charlotte Morgan in the same way.

-It’s a simple matter, on an iPhone, of going int Settings and tapping “Phone”.
-Next, tap “SIM PIN” to access this feature.
-Tap “SIM PIN” to activate it.
-Your SIM will come with a default PIN set by your mobile carrier which can then replace.
+On an iPhone, go to Settings and tap “Phone”.
+Next, tap “SIM PIN” to access the feature and activate it.
+Your SIM will come with a default PIN set by your mobile carrier, which you can then replace with your own.

 I hope this helps in the short term.
-In the longer term it would be nice to think that the business world could do more.
+In the longer term, it would be nice to think that the business world could do more.

-If you would like to find out more about the fraud protection services offered by TMT ID drop us a line at info@tmtid.com
+If you would like to find out more about the fraud protection services offered by TMT ID, drop us a line at info@tmtid.com.

-Last updated on September 18, 2024
+Last updated on June 23, 2026

 Contents